devschooldevops/09_ansible/1_introduction.md

 ### Modules
 - Modules are the **units of code** that Ansible ships out to remote machines
 - Once executed on remote machines, they are removed, so no long-running daemons are used
-- Ansible refers to the collection of available modules as a library
 - Each module has a particular use (administer users/services, install packages, copy files, etc.)
-- You can invoke a single module with a task, or invoke several different modules in a playbook
-- Ansible contains by default many [modules](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html#modules-by-category)
+- Ansible contains by default many [modules](https://docs.ansible.com/ansible/latest/collections/index_module.html)

 ### Tasks
 - Tasks are the **units of action** in Ansible
-- You can be executed with an ad-hoc command or from a playbook
+- Can be executed with an ad-hoc command or from a playbook
 - A task has a name, executes a module action, completes with either success / failure / skipped

 ### Playbooks